-In 2022, 128 communications were received regarding alleged breaches of Gestamp's Code of Conduct, 3 communications were discarded as they did not fall within the scope of the Code of Conduct, 13 complaints were received through the Delegates, 40 directly through the Compliance Office Mailbox and 75 through the SpeakUp Line.
-None of them related to the reliability of financial information and, therefore, it was not necessary to carry out any investigation or take corrective measures in this area.
+Of the 129 communications received, 3 were questions about the contents of the Code of Conduct, which were solved, and the remaining 126 were reports related to possible breaches of the Code of Conduct.
+Of these latter, 12 reports were dismissed because the reported events were not deemed to represent breaches of the Code of Conduct or irregularities.
+None of the reports submitted are related to the reliability of financial information and, therefore, it was not necessary to carry out any investigation or take corrective measures in this area.

-• Regular training and update programmes for personnel involved in the preparation and review of financial information, as well as in the evaluation of the ICFRS, covering at least accounting standards, auditing, internal control, and risk management.
+Regular training and update programmes for personnel involved in the preparation and review of financial information, as well as in the evaluation of the ICFRS, covering at least accounting standards, auditing, internal control, and risk management.

-Training is key to Gestamp's human resources policy and is an essential element for the adaptation of new professionals to Gestamp and the correct performance of their jobs, as well as to keep the Group's employees up to date in terms of the changes that may occur both in the Group itself and in the environment and sphere where it carries out its activities.
+Gestamp has a global training and development policy in place that ensures a robust and effective process for comprehensively acquiring and transferring knowledge and responds to current and future business needs.
+Training is an essential element for the adaptation of new professionals to Gestamp and the correct performance of their jobs, as well as to keep the Group's employees up to date in terms of the changes that may occur both in the Group itself and in the environment and sphere where it carries out its activities.

-As proof of its commitment to training, in 2022, Gestamp provided the following training hours:
+As proof of its commitment to training, and in particular regarding economic and financial matters, in 2023, Gestamp provided the following hours of training:

-- Through its "Corporate University", to the Group's employees (virtual campus Gestamp Global Learning and webinars using the Teams tool), a total of 2,762 hours of training in economic-financial matters have been given to 555 students.
-The total includes 662 hours oriented towards knowledge of the criminal risk prevention protocol. - On the other hand, a total of 5,543 hours have been taught by the plants in economic and financial matters.
+- Through its virtual campus, Gestamp Global Learning, a total of 769.5 hours of training in economic and financial matters were given to 142 participants. - On the other hand, a total of 4,601 hours have been taught by the plants in economic and financial matters.